LindenParkesLab/snaplab.github.io/docs/amarel/amarel_desktop.md

 To run interactive, GUI-based apps within a Linux desktop environment, we can use the **Amarel Desktop** service.
 This offers a full desktop environment that we can access through a web-based VNC viewer.

 ## How do I get one?

 First, go to the Rutgers OARC [OnDemand website](https://ondemand.hpc.rutgers.edu) and log in with your NetID.
+Note, you will need to be on the Rutgers network to access this website!
+See [Amarel/Getting started]({{ site.baseurl }}/docs/amarel/getting_started) for details.

 Once logged-in, select `Interactive Apps` from the menu bar, then `Amarel Desktop`.